lino-framework/book/docs/specs/contacts.rst

       within a given :term:`organization`.

-      The :guilabel:`Contact persons` panel of an organization's :term:`detail view` shows the contact persons of this organization.
-The :guilabel:`Is contact for` panel of a person's :term:`detail view` shows the organizations where this person exercises a function.
+      The :guilabel:`Contact persons` panel of an organization's :term:`detail window` shows the contact persons of this organization.
+The :guilabel:`Is contact for` panel of a person's :term:`detail window` shows the organizations where this person exercises a function.

       Contact person entries are stored using the :class:`Role` database model.